robstoll/atrium/README.md

 # Roadmap

-I plan that Atrium is going to support certain features in the future.
+We plan that Atrium is going to support certain features in the future.
 Following a rough plan (no guarantees).

 ## 0.9.0
 - introduce `Expect<T>` with an invariant `T` (see [#56](https://github.com/robstoll/atrium/issues/56), the current solution with `Assert<out T>` will be deprecated and removed with 1.0.0)